insights

 Gut Microbes and Autoimmune Disease

 Gut microbiota are implicated in almost every chronic condition.
-An imbalanced intestinal microbiome may drive inflammatory conditions such as obesity, diabetes, inflammatory bowel disease, colorectal cancer, and immunosenescence in the elderly,3,4 as well as endocrine diseases5 and autoimmune conditions.
-The accumulation of microbes that are perceived as pathogens in the microbiome likely contributes to the inflammatory cascade that impacts immune function and tolerance.6
+An imbalanced intestinal microbiome may drive inflammatory conditions such as obesity, diabetes, inflammatory bowel disease, colorectal cancer, and immunosenescence in the elderly,3-5 as well as endocrine diseases6 and autoimmune conditions.7 The accumulation of microbes that are perceived as pathogens in the microbiome likely contributes to the inflammatory cascade that impacts immune function and tolerance.8

-Sensitive periods for the microbiome include childhood and pregnancy, during which the microbiome may undergo profound changes.7 Differences have been suggested to exist in pregnant women between their first and third trimesters; in the last months of pregnancy, researchers noticed an abundance of Proteobacteria and Actinobacteria and a depletion of Faecalibacterium (a butyrate producer with anti-inflammatory effects).7 These types of alterations in the microbiome may trigger both local and systemic inflammation.7 In addition, during childhood, the gut microbiome is influenced by environmental factors such as geographic area, breastfeeding, exposure to antibiotics, and method of delivery.
-Vaginally delivered infants acquire bacterial communities resembling their own mother’s vaginal microbiota (Lactobacillus, Prevotella, Sneathis spp.), while Cesarean section–delivered infants harbor bacterial communities similar to those found on the skin surface (Staphylococcus, Corynebacterium, and Propionibacterium).7
+Sensitive periods for the microbiome include childhood and pregnancy, during which the microbiome may undergo profound changes.9 Differences have been suggested to exist in pregnant women between their first and third trimesters; in the last months of pregnancy, researchers noticed an abundance of Proteobacteria and Actinobacteria and a depletion of Faecalibacterium (a butyrate producer with anti-inflammatory effects).9 These types of alterations in the microbiome may trigger both local and systemic inflammation.9 In addition, during childhood, the gut microbiome is influenced by environmental factors such as geographic area, breastfeeding, exposure to antibiotics, and method of delivery.
+Vaginally delivered infants acquire bacterial communities resembling their own mother’s vaginal microbiota (Lactobacillus, Prevotella, Sneathis sppwhile Cesarean section–delivered infants harbor bacterial communities similar to those found on the skin surface (Staphylococcus, Corynebacterium, and Propionibacterium).9

-This line of research points to the potential for treatment and prevention of autoimmune conditions using therapies directed at the microbiome, as the loss of immune tolerance can be caused by microbial composition changes.
-A number of exciting new studies have focused on the microbiome, therapeutic probiotics, and autoimmune conditions including systemic lupus erythematosus (SLE), type 1 diabetes, and more.8-11 Even central nervous system autoimmune conditions may benefit from treatments that target the microbiome and its activity.12
+This line of research points to the potential for treatment and prevention of autoimmune conditions using therapies directed at the microbiome.
+Several exciting new studies have focused on the microbiome, therapeutic probiotics, and autoimmune conditions.10-12 Clinical trials suggest that even central nervous system autoimmune conditions may benefit from treatments that target the microbiome and its activity.13

 “How are microbes in our gut acting as potential triggers for autoimmune diseases like rheumatoid arthritis?” asks IFM educator Robert Rountree, MD .
 In the following video, he talks about emerging research connecting the microbiome and its genetic expressions to human health and wellness.